SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 $ sudo adduser --system --group --no-create-home redis

 # We want to be able to update SLB files manually
+# So add yourself to the SLB group
 $ usermod -aG SLB YOUR-USERNAME
 ```